crazywolf132/sage/README.md

 # View help for any command
 sage help [command]

+# View detailed help for a specific command
+sage <command> --help
 ```

 ### Environment Variables

 - `SAGE_GITHUB_TOKEN` or `GITHUB_TOKEN`: Your GitHub personal access token
 - `SAGE_CONFIG`: Custom config file location
+- `SAGE_OPENAI_KEY`: OpenAI API key for AI features

+### Notes

+- The `.sage/` directory is excluded from commits by default unless explicitly staged
+- Use `git add -f .sage/` to force include the `.sage/` directory in commits
+- AI features require an OpenAI API key to be set

 ## Future Growth